9.5.5 Money Laundering and Currency Crimes

 9. Money services businesses must maintain a list of their agents, available to any appropriate law enforcement agency upon request, and update the list annually.
 The following information must be included on the list of agents:

-1. the name, address, and telephone number of the agent
+1. The name, address, and telephone number of the agent.

-2. the type of service or services that the agent provides on behalf of the MSB maintaining the agent list
+2. The type of service or services that the agent provides on behalf of the MSB maintaining the agent list.

-3. a listing of the months during the 12 months immediately preceding the date of the most recent agent list in which the agent's gross transaction amount exceeds $100,000 from the sale of products or services offered by the MSB maintaining the agent list
+3. A listing of the months during the 12 months immediately preceding the date of the most recent agent list in which the agent's gross transaction amount exceeds $100,000 from the sale of products or services offered by the MSB maintaining the agent list.

-4. the name and address of the bank(s) at which the agent maintains transaction account(s) for all or part of the funds received from the sale of products or services offered by the MSB maintaining the agent list
+4. The name and address of the bank(s) at which the agent maintains transaction account(s) for all or part of the funds received from the sale of products or services offered by the MSB maintaining the agent list.

-5. the year in which the agent first became an agent of the MSB maintaining the agent list
+5. The year in which the agent first became an agent of the MSB maintaining the agent list.

-6. the number of branches or subagents the agent has
+6. The number of branches or subagents the agent has.

 10. Agents of MSBs are not required to register or keep a list of their own agents if they are MSBs solely because they serve as agents of other MSBs.
 Thus, a person that engages in MSB activities both on its own behalf and as an agent for others must register.
 For example, a supermarket corporation that acts as an agent for an issuer of money orders and performs no other services of a nature and value that would cause the corporation to be an MSB, is not required to register.
 However, registration would be required if the supermarket corporation, in addition to acting as an agent of an issuer of money orders, cashed checks or exchanged currencies (other than as an agent for another business) in an amount greater than $1,000 in currency or monetary or other instruments for any person on any day, in one or more transactions.